lars20070/mathematica-mcp/README.md

 curl -LsSf https://astral.sh/uv/install.sh | sh
 ```

 3. Edit the Claude Desktop config file and add the `mathematica-mcp` server.
 Note that `uvx` sets up an environment, installs the `mathematica-mcp` package, and runs the server by calling the `mathematica-mcp` entry point defined in [`pyproject.toml`](pyproject.toml).
 No cloning of the repository is necessary.
+The logs are written to the default user log directory, e.g. `~/Library/Logs/mathematica_mcp/mathematica_mcp.log` on macOS.

 ```json
 {